Enock Nyongore: Career

-Before entering politics, he worked as a teacher.
-Nyongore previously served as the Nakaseke District Speaker from 2011 to 2016.
-He also ran for chairperson of Ngoma town council, a race he lost.
-Now, he returns to the political scene after the split of Nakaseke county, which was previously represented in Parliament by Hajjati Bumba.
+Nyongore worked as a teacher before entering politics.
+He previously served as the Nakaseke District Speaker from 2011 to 2016.
+He also ran for chairperson of Ngoma town council, a race that he lost.
+He returned to the political scene after the split of Nakaseke county, which was previously represented in Parliament by Hajjati Bumba.
 Nyongore was elected to the 11th parliament in the 2021 Ugandan general election.